dunky11/exponential-weighting-watermarking/README.md

 3. Train the model on the union of the key set and the training set in order to embed the watermark
 4. Disable exponential weighting in the layers of the model

-The key set can be any set of images.
+The key set can be any set of inputs.
 If the accuracy on the key set is above a predefined arbitrary threshold we can verify that the model belongs to us.

 ### How to use